Julius Nyerere: Facing mutiny

 In January 1964, Nyerere ended affirmative action hiring for the civil service.
 Believing the colonial imbalance to have been redressed, he stated: "it would be wrong for us to continue to distinguish between Tanganyikan citizens on any grounds other than those of character and ability to do specific tasks".
 Many trade unionists denounced the discontinuation of the policy and it proved the catalyst for an army mutiny.
 On 20 January, a small group of soldiers in the First Battalion calling themselves the Army Night Freedom Fighters launched an uprising, demanding the dismissal of their white officers and a pay rise.
 The mutineers left the Colito Barracks and entered Dar es Salaam, where they seized the State House.
 Nyerere narrowly escaped, hiding in a Roman Catholic mission for two days.
 The mutineers captured senior government figure Oscar Kambona, forcing him to dismiss all white officers and appoint the indigenous Elisha Kavana as head of the Tanganyika Rifles.
-The Second Battalion, based in Tabora, also mutineed, with Kambona acceding to their demands to appoint the indigenous Mrisho Sarakikya as their battalion leader.
+The Second Battalion, based in Tabora, also mutinied, with Kambona acceding to their demands to appoint the indigenous Mrisho Sarakikya as their battalion leader.
 Having agreed to many of their demands, Kambona convinced the First Battalion mutineers to return to their barracks.
 Similar yet smaller mutinies broke out in Kenya and Uganda, with the governments of both calling for British military assistance in suppressing the uprisings.